Harishchandra-26/apnacollege-demo/README.md

 # apnacollege-demo
-This is my second repo
+This is my second repo Author-Harish